 If importers are having difficulty accessing freight space for urgent medical supplies please contact firstname.lastname@example.org

 Airfreight costs will likely be more than pre-COVID airfreight rates and inbound freight pricing is offered at market rate.
-The pricing in the flight schedule is not inclusive of freight forwarders fees or additional costs.

 Alternatively, there is increasing commercial freight capacity, accessible through your freight forwarder– see Commercial flight options